Quantum algorithms for equational reasoning: Results

 \subsection{Tensor network implementations}

-In certain instances, the quantum algorithm introduced in this work admits efficient classical simulation via tensor network (TN) methods~\cite{PhysRevB.94.165116, RevModPhys.77.259, SCHOLLWOCK201196, ORUS2014117, annurev-conmatphys-040721-022705, Montangero2018, Silvi2019}.
-These are numerical techniques that express quantum states as networks of contractions between tensors.
+In certain instances, the quantum algorithm introduced in this work admits efficient classical simulation via tensor network (TN) methods~\cite{PhysRevB.94.165116, RevModPhys.77.259, SCHOLLWOCK201196, Montangero2018, Silvi2019}.
+TN are numerical techniques that express quantum states as networks of tensors with contractions between indices.
 The size of each tensor index is determined by the local Hilbert space dimension $d$ or by an integer parameter $\chi$, referred to as the \textit{bond dimension}.
 While a faithful representation of a generic quantum state typically demands a bond dimension that scales exponentially with system size $L$, this requirement can be significantly relaxed when entanglement between subsystems is limited.
 In such cases, the bond dimension may scale polynomially, enabling efficient classical representations of quantum states and allowing for the simulation of specific processes and measurements.
+This representation is especially efficient for states obeying an area-law for entanglement, such as ground states of local gapped Hamiltonians~\cite{RevModPhys.82.277, Evenbly2011}.

 A Matrix Product State (MPS) is a one-dimensional instance of a tensor network, which represents a one-dimensional lattice of $L$ qudits using $L$ rank-3 tensors of shape $(\chi, d, \chi)$.
-This representation is especially efficient for states obeying an area-law for entanglement, such as ground states of local gapped Hamiltonians~\cite{Hastings_2007, RevModPhys.82.277}.
 The memory cost to store an MPS scales as $\mathcal{O}(L \cdot \chi^2 \cdot d)$.
-We choose to simulate the time evolution within the MPS formalism using a Time-Dependent Variational Principle (TDVP)~\cite{PhysRevB.94.165116}.
-A variety of relevant quantities — including fidelities, expectation values of observables, sampling, and subsystem entropies — can be efficiently computed, provided that $\chi$ grows sub-exponentially with system size.
+We simulate the time evolution within the MPS formalism using a Time-Dependent Variational Principle (TDVP)~\cite{PhysRevB.94.165116}.
+A variety of relevant quantities — including fidelities, expectation values of observables, sampling, and subsystem entropies — can be efficiently computed, provided that $\chi$ grows sub-exponentially with system size~\cite{Montangero2018}.

 When the entanglement of the orbit state admits an efficient tensor network representation, the performance of the quantum algorithm can be assessed through classical simulation.
 In particular, the preparation of orbit states via imaginary quantum annealing is especially well-suited to tensor network methods, as it naturally suppresses excitations introduced by numerical errors and by approximations associated with a finite bond dimension.